the-anna-project/annad/doc/concept/connection.md

 space.
 Each dimension is pulling into its own direction based on learned patterns.
 The important idea behind the tensions created here is that they are balanced.
-One dimension pulling coordinates spontaneously into a certain direction makes another dimension move proportionaly into another direction.
+One dimension pulling coordinates spontaneously into a certain direction makes another dimension move proportionally into another direction.
 If one dimension goes up, another dimension goes down.
 Thus a balance is created.
 This creates a simulation of psychological interactions on different levels.
 Like disgust and attraction cannot go together.
 Aim of such a balance system is